Rays’ Ramirez delivers winning hit in 10th to beat Bucs 4-3 - NewsBreak

 Rays’ Ramirez delivers winning hit in 10th to beat Bucs 4-3

-SAINT PETERSBURG, Fla. — Harold Ramirez scored Vidal Brujan with a game-ending pinch-single in the 10th inning, lifting the Tampa Bay Rays over the Pittsburgh Pirates 4-3.
+ST. PETERSBURG, Fla.
+(AP) — Harold Ramirez scored Vidal Brujan with a game-ending pinch-single in the 10th inning, lifting the Tampa Bay Rays over the Pittsburgh Pirates 4-3.

 Luke Raley and Jonathan Aranda, playing in their first games for the Rays, drove in runs with singles to put the Rays up 2-0 in the second, and a balk by Pirates starter Mitch Keller made it 3-0.